 This is a simulator ride that lets you experience some crazy G-force.
 I really enjoyed it but all the safety announcements (seemingly a common theme in American theme parks) freaked my friend out a bit.
 She started to worry that it would break her in half.
 We reassured her, and boarded.

 I loved the feeling that the ride invoked.
 The capsules are spun and the video screens in front of you make you feel like you are going through a rocket launch.
 It leaves your legs a little wobbly, and Mr Fluskey felt a bit sick…but he is RUBBISH at spinning rides.

 We decided to stroll through the World Showcase to find some food.
-First things first.
-We found a place selling cocktails that had no line.
+We needed to eat to keep ourselves going for new year’s eve at Epcot.
+First things first, we found a place selling cocktails that had no line.
 This was located in China, and the cocktails were delicious!
 We then went on the hunt for gluten-free food in Epcot.

 Our original plan was to eat in China.
 We thought there would be plenty of gluten-free options, but the person at the front of the restaurant told us, unfortunately, that was not the case.
 Time to find a plan B. We sat and searched the internet for some sort of blog post, finally finding a great list of options.